Get E-Book

 Connected UDP

-A connected UDP socket has a default remote address and port stored in kernel socket state.
-It also filters inbound datagrams so the socket receives messages from that remote peer.
+A connected UDP socket stores a default remote address and port in kernel socket state.
+It also filters inbound datagrams so the socket receives messages only from that remote peer.

 const socket = dgram.createSocket('udp4');